golharam/NGS360-FlaskApp/README.md

 ## Development
 NGS360 uses 'A successful Git branching model' for development:
   - Feature branches are forked from the develop branch
+  - Branch names should be Jira ticket ids
   - master branch is pushed into production
-  - Branch names should be Jira ticket ids
+  - Deployment to elastic beanstalk is done off deploy-eb
+    - develop -> deploy-eb -> dev site
+    - master -> deploy-eb -> prod site

 We also aim to achieve https://12factor.net